 Today George is modern city with sophisticated infrastructure, which includes banks, conference facilities, businesses and shopping centers.
 However, the town still retains its small town atmosphere.
 The town and surrounding area is also well-known for its world-class golf courses, including Fancourt, George Golf Course and Oubaai.
 The town does not have direct access to the beach, but nearby beaches include Victoria Bay (9km east of central George), Herolds Bay (18km southwest of the George city centre), and Wilderness (south-east of George).

-Although urban George accommodates 82% of the municipality's population, it does not function as a fully integrated town but as an agglomeration of fragmented urban areas that reflect the legacy of apartheid spatial planning.
-As a result there are significant disparities in living conditions within the Greater George urban area.
+Although urban George accommodates 82% of the municipality's population, it does not function as a fully integrated town but as an agglomeration of fragmented urban areas that reflect the legacy of apartheid spatial

-6.8.2.
-Demographic Profile
+5.3.2.
+Demographic